Sathira-Institution/uagf-ckm/README.md

 └── README.md
 ```

-Each directory has a single responsibility.
-No directory duplicates authority.
-No rendered artifact becomes a source of truth.
+Each directory has a defined architectural responsibility.

+The repository structure is designed to prevent different representations from silently becoming competing sources of canonical knowledge.

+Generated artifacts do not acquire authority merely because they are published, and operational reports do not become canonical knowledge merely because they are used as evidence.

 ---

-### Canonical Knowledge Model (CKM)
+### Canonical Knowledge Model (`ckm/`)

-The `ckm/` directory is the only authoritative knowledge repository within UAGF.
-All governance knowledge is represented as structured YAML objects rather than manually maintained documents.
+The `ckm/` directory contains the **canonical knowledge representation maintained within UAGF**.

+The CKM represents governance knowledge as structured, machine-readable objects rather than relying exclusively on manually maintained documentation.

+The CKM does not replace the authoritative governance sources from which its knowledge is derived.
+Instead, it provides the canonical semantic and structural layer through which that knowledge is represented within UAGF, while maintaining references and provenance to its originating sources.

-The CKM currently contains four primary categories.
+The CKM currently contains four primary categories:

-#### Requirements (`ckm/requirements/`)
+#### 1. Requirements (`ckm/requirements/`)
 Contains Unified Governance Requirements (UGRs).
-Each requirement represents an atomic governance statement that can be uniquely identified, referenced, validated, rendered, and reused.
-Requirements are intentionally independent from any specific regulation or standard.
+Each requirement represents an atomic governance statement that can be:
+-   Uniquely identified
+-   Referenced
+-   Validated
+-   Related to other canonical objects
+-   Rendered into downstream representations
+-   Reused across compatible governance contexts

+Requirements are intentionally represented independently from any single regulation, standard, or implementation environment while retaining their source relationships and provenance.

-#### Domains (`ckm/domains/`)
+#### 2. Domains (`ckm/domains/`)
 Defines the governance domains used by the framework.
-Domains provide semantic organization while remaining independent from presentation formats.
-Examples include Risk Management, Human Oversight, Transparency, Security, and Accountability.
-Domains may evolve independently without affecting Requirement identities.
+Domains provide semantic organization for canonical knowledge while remaining independent from presentation formats.
+-   *Examples:* Risk Management, Human Oversight, Transparency, Security, Accountability.
+-   Domains may evolve independently without requiring changes to the identities of existing Requirements, subject to the applicable UAGF validation and evolution rules.

-#### References (`ckm/references/`)
+#### 3. References (`ckm/references/`)
 Contains normalized references to external governance sources (e.g., ISO/IEC 42001, NIST AI RMF, EU AI Act, OECD AI Principles, National regulations).
+-   References preserve the relationship between canonical knowledge represented within UAGF and the authoritative sources from which that knowledge originates.
-References are treated as provenance information rather than copied documentation.
+-   They are treated as **provenance and source-reference information** rather than copied documentation.

-#### Controlled Vocabulary (`ckm/cv/`)
+#### 4. Controlled Vocabulary (`ckm/cv/`)
-Contains controlled vocabularies used throughout the Canonical Knowledge Model.
-These vocabularies ensure semantic consistency across Requirement categories, Governance domains, Reference types, Status values, and Relationship types.
-Controlled vocabularies are validated during every CKM validation run.
+Contains controlled vocabularies used throughout the Canonical Knowledge Model to support semantic consistency across:
+-   Requirement categories
+-   Governance domains
+-   Reference types
+-   Status values
+-   Relationship types
+-   Other controlled semantic classifications

+Controlled vocabularies are evaluated as part of CKM validation to ensure that canonical objects use permitted and consistent terminology.

 ---

 ### CKM Staging (`ckm-staging/`)

-The staging area is an isolated workspace used during migration.
-Legacy governance material is transformed into CKM objects inside this directory before entering the canonical model.
+The staging area is an isolated workspace used during migration and preparation of canonical knowledge.

+Legacy governance material may be transformed into candidate CKM objects within this directory before those objects are introduced into the canonical knowledge layer.

-The staging workspace exists to guarantee that migration never modifies canonical knowledge directly.
-Objects enter the CKM only after successful validation and Founder review.
+The staging workspace provides an architectural boundary between:
+`source material → transformation → candidate canonical knowledge`
+and the already established CKM.

+This separation helps ensure that migration processes do not silently modify existing canonical knowledge.
+Candidate objects may enter the canonical model only after satisfying the applicable validation, review, and governance requirements defined by UAGF.

+> **Note on Ratification:** Where Founder or institutional ratification is required, such ratification remains a governance decision and is not replaced by automated validation.

 ---

 ### Generated Artifacts (`generated/`)

+The `generated/` directory contains artifacts produced by UAGF transformation and rendering processes.

-All human-readable and machine-readable outputs are produced by the rendering engine.
-Typical outputs include:
+Typical outputs may include:
 -   Markdown documentation
-- JSON
-- JSON-LD
+-   JSON / JSON-LD
 -   RDF
-- AI Context
+-   AI Context representations
 -   Registry views

-These files are generated artifacts.
-They are reproducible.
-They are disposable. **They are never edited manually.** If a generated artifact is deleted, it can always be recreated from the Canonical Knowledge Model.
+-   Other defined machine-readable or human-readable representations

+These files are **derived artifacts**.
+They are not independently maintained sources of canonical knowledge.

+Generated artifacts should therefore not be manually edited as a substitute for modifying the canonical knowledge layer.
+When the applicable source inputs and transformation rules remain available, a generated artifact should be reproducible through the corresponding rendering process.

+If a generated artifact is deleted, its recreation depends on the continued availability of the relevant canonical knowledge, rendering profile, transformation rules, and release inputs.
+This distinction is important: reproducibility is an architectural objective, not a claim that every artifact is permanently recoverable regardless of repository state.

 ---

 ### Reports (`reports/`)

-The reports directory stores machine-generated operational reports.
-Typical reports include:
+The `reports/` directory stores machine-generated operational and verification reports.

+Typical reports may include:
 -   Validation reports
 -   Migration reports
 -   Regression reports
 -   End-to-End summaries
 -   Rendering diagnostics
+-   Loss Manifest reports
+-   Fidelity verification results

-Reports provide operational evidence but never become canonical knowledge.
+Reports provide operational and verification evidence.
+They do not become canonical knowledge merely because they record the results of processing canonical knowledge.

+Their purpose is to make the behavior and results of the UAGF pipeline **observable, reviewable, and auditable**.

 ---

 ### Tests (`tests/`)

-The testing suite verifies every major property of the framework.
+The `tests/` directory contains automated verification of the major architectural properties of the UAGF pipeline.

 Examples include:
 -   Kernel validation
 -   Migration validation
-- Renderer regression
+-   Renderer regression testing
 -   End-to-End verification
 -   Loss Manifest verification
-- Verbatim fidelity verification
+-   Source-to-CKM-to-render fidelity verification
+-   Reproducibility testing

-Testing is designed to ensure deterministic behavior across the complete governance pipeline.
+Testing is designed to verify that defined UAGF transformations and constraints behave consistently across the governance pipeline.

+Where determinism is an explicit requirement, tests verify that identical inputs and defined transformation conditions produce reproducible results.

+Testing therefore provides evidence that the architecture behaves according to its defined constraints; it does not by itself establish the legal or institutional authority of the underlying governance sources.
 ---

 ### Repository Design Principles